-Finely chopped sweet peppers can be used in Chinese-style vegetable stir-fries, and noodles.
+Finely chopped sweet peppers can be used in Chinese-style vegetable stir-fries and noodles.

 Sweet peppers are one of the popular ingredients in Italian pizza and pasta.

-The pungent level in bell peppers is almost zero â€œScoville heat unitsâ€ (SHU).
-However, their seeds and central core may contain some amount of capsaicin, which when eaten may cause severe irritation and hot sensation to mouth, tongue and throat.
+The pungency level in bell peppers is almost 0-Scoville heat units (SHU).
+However, the seeds and central core may carry some amount of capsaicin, which when eaten may cause severe irritation and hot sensation in the mouth, tongue, and throat.

-Capsaicin in chilies, especially cayenne peppers, initially elicit inflammation when it comes in contact with the mucus membranes of oral cavity, throat and stomach, and soon produces severe burning sensation that is perceived as hot through free nerve endings in the mucosa.
-Eating cold yogurt helps reduce this burning pain by diluting capsaicin concentration, and preventing its contact with stomach walls.
+Capsaicin in chilies, especially cayenne peppers, initially elicit inflammation when it comes in contact with the mucosa of oral cavity, throat, and stomach, and soon produces a severe burning sensation that is perceived as hot through free nerve endings in the mucosa.
+Eating cold yogurt may help reduce this burning pain by diluting capsaicin concentration, and preventing its contact with the stomach mucosa

-They may aggravate underlying gastro-esophageal reflux (GER) condition.
+They may aggravate underlying gastroesophageal reflux (GER) condition.
 (Medical disclaimer).

 ≺≺-Back to Vegetables from Bell pepper.
-Please visit here for impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties, and health benefits.
+Visit here for impressive list of vegetables with complete illustrations of their nutrition facts, medicinal properties, and health benefits.

 ≺≺-Back to Home page.